ANUMARIABABU/eeg-classification/README.md

 # eeg-classification

-  EEG signal classification using eeg dataset
+  EEG signal classification using eeg dataset:

    Here we define a model of the Neural Convolution Network (CNN) for the analysis of EEG signals.
 This can be achieved through the      Inserting CNN Classification layers.

    CONVOLUTIONAL NEURAL NETWORK:
      Convolution neural network is a type of deep learning neural network.
 They are also called artificial neural networks, artificial shift invariant or space invariant based on their common weight design and invariance translation characteristics.